fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 this.
 It will tell you if the sequence is there and at what position.
 You can search for multiple sequences at once; just put a space between each sequence to search for.
 Here I’ll demonstrate a search for the outer Illumina adapters.
-We’ll search for the FWD, RC FWD, REV, and RC REV. The text output is printed and also saved as results.txt.
+We’ll search for the i5, i7, RC i5, and RC i7 sequences.
+The text output is printed and also saved as results.txt.
 It also makes folder called “output” with histograms.

 ``` r
 args <- c(paste0(project.fp, "/", "find_illumina_adapters.py"), # Path to script